 Has mindfulness mediation become the latest bandwagon to jump on?

-Despite being all over the theory and health claims, I’ve recently started to come out to people as a meditation drop-out, and meditation skeptic.
+Despite being well-versed in the theory and health claims, I’ve recently started to ‘come out’ as a meditation drop-out and sceptic.

 It works for plenty of people.
-But it just doesn’t work for me.
+But I don’t really like it, and so it doesn’t work for me.

 Much to my surprise, many people I’ve admitted this to have sheepishly agreed.
-Even if they don’t find it stressful, they report finding the entire experience underwhelming, incredibly challenging, or a waste of time.
-(Note, I haven’t yet spoken to anyone who posts Instagram selfies of themselves meditating.
-They may disagree).
+Even if they don’t find it stressful, they report finding the entire experience underwhelming, irritating, challenging, or a waste of time.

-We’re probably all a little sheepish because the current western narrative around meditation seems to promise so much: inner wisdom, personal transformation, improved workplace cultures, happier school children, calmer parenting, reduced stress, laser sharp focus and ability to pay attention, better mental health, entrepreneurial success, wealth, and even world peace.
+We’re probably all a little sheepish admitting this because the current western narrative around meditation seems to promise so much: inner wisdom, personal transformation, improved workplace cultures, happier school children, calmer parenting, reduced stress, laser sharp focus and ability to pay attention, better mental health, entrepreneurial success, and wealth.
+Even world peace.

-No matter your problem, there is a mindfulness app for that!
+No matter your problem, there’s a mindfulness app for it.

-To be fair, I probably I fell prey to the current culture and narrative around
+To be fair, I’ve probably paid too much attention to the current narrative around

-McMindfulness mindfulness and meditation.
+McMindfulness mindfulness and meditation, instead of trying to explore the practice.
 But I don’t think I went into this looking for a quick fix.
 I was seduced by the claims and research backing up the claims, that meditation is a great antidote to stress.

 Others agree.
 Meditation isn’t a panacea.